tiller1010/silverstripe-lessons-v4/__tutorials/Lesson-17.md

 It kind of works, right?
 But we've still got a way to go.
 The controller is returning the entire page -- from `<html>` to `</html>` into our `.main` div.
 Not good, but it is the expected result.
 The Ajax URL is just the `href` attribute, so anything different would be unusual.

 So what do we do?
 Change the URL in our Javascript to use something other than `href`?
 We could use an alternative URL in something like `data-ajax-url`.
 That's actually not necessary.
 We always aim to keep things tidy with single endpoints.
-The controller ideally know as little about the UI as possible, and setting up a separate endpoint for Ajax requests in this case would be antithetical to that.
+The controller ideally knows as little about the UI as possible, and setting up a separate endpoint for Ajax requests in this case would be antithetical to that.
 We'll keep the same endpoint, and we'll just assign the controller the ability to detect Ajax requests.

 ## Detecting Ajax in a controller